+The options in the dialog shown in figure 9 can also be specified using a so-called "machinefile", i.e., a text file which contains all options in a well-defined format.
 This can be helpful if a simulation needs to be started in an environment without graphical capabilities (e.g., a Linux system without an active X-server).
 Below a template for a "machinefile" can be found.
 Please note that lines which are starting with a hashtag are comments and are not parsed, unless they contain the keywords "CSTMachineFile", "DefaultInstallationFolder", "DefaultTempFolder", "DefaultMachineArchitecture", "GlobalMPICmdLineAddOn", "DefaultLoginUser", or "DefaultLoginPrivateKeyfile" directly after the hashtag (whitespace between the hashtag and the keywords is allowed).
-Lines which don't start with a hashtag are interpreted as computer names (names of the computers having the Compute Node role assigned).
+Lines which do not start with a hashtag are interpreted as computer names (names of the computers having the Compute Node role assigned).
 Lines which contain any of the above keywords must be placed before the first line containing a computer name.
 In the template below, all lines which are interpreted by CST Studio Suite® as they either contain a keyword or are not starting with a hashtag are written in bold font.